brianyamasaki/react-hunt-the-wumpus/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+This is a work in progress with missing features and bugs, some listed at the bottom of this document.

 # Hunt The Wumpus game

 This is written for the following specifications for Mr. McTavish's class at Bothell High School.

 The Wumpus lives in a cave of 30 rooms.
 The rooms are hexagonal.
 Each room has up to 3 tunnels leading to other rooms.
 The rooms on the edges can be connected to the rooms on the opposite edge.
 The Diagram below demonstrates the cave layout and numbering (note that the player could travel from room 6 directly to room 30 or room 1, if room 6 connects to them).